awsdocs/amazon-ec2-user-guide/doc_source/install-LAMP.md

 ## Step 1: Prepare the LAMP Server<a name="prepare-lamp-server-alami"></a>

 **Prerequisites**
 This tutorial assumes that you have already launched a new instance using the Amazon Linux AMI, with a public DNS name that is reachable from the internet\.
-For more information, see [Step 1: Launch an Instance](EC2_GetStarted.md#ec2-launch-instance)\.
+For more information, see [Step 1: Launch an instance](EC2_GetStarted.md#ec2-launch-instance)\.
 You must also have configured your security group to allow SSH \(port 22\), HTTP \(port 80\), and HTTPS \(port 443\) connections\.
-For more information about these prerequisites, see [Authorizing Inbound Traffic for Your Linux Instances](authorizing-access-to-an-instance.md)\.
+For more information about these prerequisites, see [Authorizing inbound traffic for your Linux instances](authorizing-access-to-an-instance.md)\.

 **To install and start the LAMP web server with the Amazon Linux AMI**